-The minimum grade on the proposed freeway is 0.5 % which meets the requirements of the GDSOH for a freeway with an urban drainage system.
-The maximum grade of the proposed freeway is 3.0% which meets the GDSOH requirements for freeways.
+The minimum grade on the proposed freeway is 0.5 per cent, which meets the requirements of the GDSOH for a freeway with an urban drainage system.
+The maximum grade of the proposed freeway is 3.0 per cent, which meets the GDSOH requirements for freeways.
+A number of crest and sag vertical curves are located along the length of the freeway.
+All vertical curves meet or exceed the minimum curve requirements set forth in the GDSOH for the proposed design speeds.